dizhaung/logzilla.github.io/_posts/2015-10-06-Heartbleed-and-Shellshock.md

 published: true
 layout: post

----
-title: Heartbleed and Shellshock: The Importance of Updaing Your Software
+title: Heartbleed and Shellshock
-subtitle: How well does your event manager handle traffic spikes?
+subtitle: Click...click...boom!
 author: tdamon
 author-name: "Tom Damon"
-tags: [NetOps, Scalability, Updating, Vulnerability]
+tags: [NetOps,Vulnerability, Security]
-summary: When installing or upgrading Logzilla, the first step is always to update the operating system, since we constantly see systems that are so far behind in updates that they have known vulnerabilities...
+summary: we constantly see systems that are so far behind in updates that they have known vulnerabilities...
+headline-bg: /assets/images/blog/post_images/heartbleed-and-shellshock/bash-bug-virus.jpg
 ---

-# Heartbleed and Shellshock: The Importance of Updating Your Software

-###By: Thomas Damon on October 06, 2015

 Update:  A further bash patch was released on September 29th, after this post was written.
 I've updated the command output for testing a system for the Shellshock vulnerability.